 The problems that had dogged clubs after the Great War re-surfaced in the immediate years following World War II, with six clubs once again being removed in the 1945-46 season, but unlike the previous post war period player availabiluty issues were resolved within a season and Runcorn, in the 1953-54 season, were the last club to be disqualified (strangely ejected after losing 2-0 at Witton Albion) for 27 years when Marine were expelled in 1980-81 after a 1-0 win over Gateshead.

 Since the mid-1980s it has been quite unusual for clubs to be ejected from the competition, mainly due to ineligible players, with three clubs in both 1998-99 and 2004-05 the highest single season total since then.
-Greenwich Borough are the only club so far to be kicked out twice in the 21st Century (2000-01 after 1-0 win over Hythe United and 2004-05 after 6-3 win over Eastbourne United Association), Calne Town became the latest club to be disqualified for a second time in 2010-11 (the first time as Calne and Harris United 80 years earlier), Droylsden became the first club in almost 120 years to be disqualified in the ‘Proper’ Rounds after fielding an ineligible player in their 2-1 2008-09 Second Round victory over Chesterfield, Kent based club Glebe were expelled from the competition in 2015-16 after the FA deemed their ground was not up to the correct standard and put Tunbridge Wells through to the Preliminary Round at their expense.
+Greenwich Borough are the only club so far to be kicked out twice in the 21st Century (2000-01 after 1-0 win over Hythe United and 2004-05 after 6-3 win over Eastbourne United Association), Calne Town became the latest club to be disqualified for a second time in 2010-11 (the first time as Calne and Harris United 80 years earlier), Bury became the first club in almost 120 years to be disqualified in the ‘Proper’ Rounds after fielding an ineligible player in 3-1 2006-07 Second Round replay victory over Chester City, Kent based club Glebe were expelled from the competition in 2015-16 after the FA deemed their ground was not up to the correct standard and put Tunbridge Wells through to the Preliminary Round at their expense.